Guidance on 'annoyance noise'

 Where hearing protection is required as a control measure, the Workplace Manager must clearly identify by signs, labelling of plant or safe work procedures, when and where the hearing protectors are to be worn.

-Where hearing protection is required as a control measure, the Workplace Manager must provide audiometric testing for those employees within 3 months after the employee commences work in relation to which the hearing protection is required and every 2 years thereafter.
+Where hearing protection is required as a control measure, the Workplace Manager must provide audiometric testing for those employees within three months after the employee commences work in relation to which the hearing protection is required and every two years thereafter.

 Where the results of two consecutive audiometric tests of an employee indicate a reduction in hearing levels equal to or greater than 15dB at 3000 Hz, 4000 Hz or 6000 Hz, the Workplace Manager must provide for the employee to undergo an audiological examination as soon as is reasonably practicable.